HASKI-RAK/paper/NodeGradeEvaluation/README.md

 ### Benchmark
 In the folder `benchmark/` you will find the code to download the datasets and run the evaluation of NodeGrade.
+To setup NodeGrade, plase install the application according to the repository [NodeGrade](https://github.com/HASKI-RAK/NodeGrade).
+The graph confugrations used are stored in the `benchmark/graphs/` folder.
+Upload them in the web interface of NodeGrade.
 Refer to the [README](benchmark/README.md) in the `benchmark/` folder for more information.

 ### Interviews
 In the folder `interviews/` you will find the qualitative interviews with students.

+## Issues
+If you have any questions or issues, please open an issue in the repository.
+We will try to help you as soon as possible.

 ## Citation
 If you use this code or the datasets in your research, please cite the following paper: